RS7x-zz/RS7xMoneyTruck/README.md

 # Contact

 To get in contact or want support on this resource join
-discord.gg/mEAAJAE

-Or DM me on discrod
 RS7x#9905